mokujin-theme/mokujin-polybar-theme/README.md

 You're also going to want to use the weather modules, in which case you need an API key.
 You can get a **free** OpenWeatherMap API key [here](https://openweathermap.org/appid).

+**For ALSA users:**  The default volume module is set to `pulse`.
+You will need to edit the `modules-right` line and change `pulse` to `alsa`.

-Side note:  I'm a big privacy advocate, so I want to mention that I've never given OWM any data other than a junk email address and I've never been contacted in any way other than to email me the API key.
+**Side note:**  I'm a big privacy advocate, so I want to mention that I've never given OWM any data other than a junk email address and I've never been contacted in any way other than to email me the API key.
 I've had my key for *years* and no one has ever bugged me and I've never had to log into the website, even for API documentation.

 ## Troubleshooting
+### Leaf / section edges are not round
+This is due to a bug in older Polybar versions.
+Make sure you're using the newest git version of Polybar if you have any issues.

+### Bar looks garbled / missing characters
 If you're experiencing text rendering issues, make sure the necessary font packages in the requirements section are installed and update your font cache with `fc-cache -f`.
-You will probably need to restart polybar afterwards.
+You will need to restart polybar afterwards.
+Also try running polybar from a terminal and see what error messages it spits out.
+It will let you know if it was not able to load any fonts.

 ## Note for Debain / apt distro users